jaredpdesigns/jaredpendergraft.com/src/code/conditional-dark-mode.md

 ## Provide An Override

 After setting the theme by default it’s always a good idea to allow users to set their own preference if in fact they don’t want a dark theme experience.
 In my example, I would then append this function to a button click.
-Notice the <code>{% Icon 'contrast' %} icon</code> in the footer of this page.
+Notice the <code>{% Icon 'contrast' %}</code> icon in the footer of this page.

 ```js
 // This function is attached a button’s `onclick` event